 Education and Experience:

-First-level University degree in international relations, political science, social sciences, law or other disciplines related to human rights;
+First-level university degree in international relations, political science, social sciences, law or other disciplines related to human rights;

 A minimum of six years of progressively responsible experience at an international level in the human rights field;

-Sound understanding of hate crime issues;
+Understanding of hate crime issues;

 Practical experience in monitoring and reporting on hate-motivated incidents as well as familiarity of methodologies for hate crime data/statistics collection;

 Excellent knowledge of UN, Council of Europe, EU and OSCE human rights standards;

 Experience in project design, implementation, monitoring and evaluation;